-- History of Film
+- Co-director of Film Studies

 - Contemporary American Literature